caleb-wo/caleb-wo/README.md

 I LEARN.
 First & foremost, I love learning.
 Whether it's a new programming language, professional practice, or whatever, I enjoy learning new things.
 Right now, I'm learning full-stack web development.
 I've worked with a decent amount of languages & tools.

-**Frontend-wise**, I'm an Angular developer who's _more than willing_ to learn another framework.
+👨‍💻**_Frontend-wise_**, I'm an Angular developer who's _more than willing_ to learn another framework.

-When it comes to **backend**, right now I'm _framework-agnostic_—I'm prioritizing gaining an understanding of design patterns and clean code principles, so I can leverage most tools to build successful applications.
+When it comes to ⚙️**_backend_**, right now I'm _framework-agnostic_—I'm prioritizing gaining an understanding of design patterns and clean code principles, so I can leverage most tools to build successful applications.
 With that said, I've touched Java/Spring, Ruby/Ruby on Rails, & I have plans to learn Laravel & a backend JavaScript framework (TBD).

 | **Category**  | **Skills/Tools**                                             |
 | :-----------: | ------------------------------------------------------------ |